 Morgan has an extensive background in education and marching arts, having taught and given master classes all over the greater Austin area.
 He was a member of the Academy Drum and Bugle Corps from 2015-16.
 He has instructed many front ensembles including Travis High School, LBJ High School, McCallum High School, Alvin High School, and McNeil High School.

 Morgan has a passion for chamber music, both in teaching percussion ensembles and also performing.
 He is a founding member of the Cue Percussion Quartet, based in Knoxville, TN, as well as the Left/Right Percussion Quartet in Austin, TX.

-In addition to his classical percussion background, Morgan also has an eclectic passion for world music.
-He’s devoted a majority of a summer in Ghana studying gyil, the West African xylophone, and West African drum and dance.
+In addition to his classical percussion background, Morgan has an eclectic passion for world music.
+He devoted the majority of a summer to studying gyil, the West African xylophone, and West African drum and dance in Ghana.
 He has been a member of Austin Samba, the world’s largest samba school outside of Brazil, and currently is a member of Zabumba Asheville Samba in NC.
 He has also performed regularly with "The Pans of Texas", and the Inside Out Community Steelband in Austin, TX.